 Under the Administrative Procedures Code, a client is a natural or legal person, or a non-legal entity organisation whose rights, legal situation or legitimate interests are affected by the decision.
 In addition, a law or government decree may set out the scope of persons in a specific type of case who are also deemed to be a client if lacking any rights or legitimate interests.
 Pursuant to the Administrative Procedures Code, the owner of property in the impact area defined by the provision of law and the person whose right relating to the property has been registered in the land registry are deemed to be a client if lacking any rights or legitimate interests.

-The term “client” is construed extensively by the Environment Act in so far as it clearly spells out that associations established to represent environmental interests, and other NGOs not deemed to be a political party or interest representative, operating in the impact area, automatically enjoys the status of a client in all administrative procedures relating to the environment.
-This privileged legal standing is also confirmed by the above referenced Government Decree No. 314/2005 (XII.
+The term “client” is construed extensively by the Environment Act in so far as it clearly spells out that associations established to represent environmental interests, and other civil organizations not deemed to be a political party or interest representative, operating in the impact area, automatically enjoys the status of a client in all administrative procedures relating to the environment.
+This privileged legal standing is also confirmed by the above referenced Governmental Decree No. 314/2005 (XII.
 25) on environmental impact assessment and the uniform environmental licensing procedure, laying down the framework of impact assessment, which declares that NGOs operating in the area affected by the activity subject to EIA always have to be deemed “concerned”.

-104. In its administrative uniformity decision 4/2010, superseding decision 1/2004, the Supreme Court also dealt with the client status of environmental NGOs, the right to bring action and to a court hearing, and the possibility of intervention in administrative proceedings.
+132. In its administrative uniformity decision 4/2010, superseding decision 1/2004, the Supreme Court also dealt with the client status of environmental civil organizations, the right to bring action and to a court hearing, and the possibility of intervention in administrative proceedings.

-105. The decision, upholding the theoretical arguments of the 2004 decision, determined that the NGOs set out under Section 98 (1) of the Environment Act are entitled to the client status in environmental administrative cases, where the environmental authority acts in the capacity of peremptory authority and in other such administrative cases where law stipulates the participation of the environmental authority as an administrative environmental authority.
+The decision, upholding the theoretical arguments of the 2004 decision, determined that the civil organizations set out under Section 98 (1) of the Environment Act are entitled to the client status in environmental administrative cases, where the environmental authority acts in the capacity of peremptory authority and in other such administrative cases where law stipulates the participation of the environmental authority as an administrative environmental authority.

 In the view of the Supreme Court, administrative nature conservation and water management cases do not constitute administrative environmental cases.
 However, participation is nevertheless possible in nature conservation cases pursuant to the provisions of the nature conservation Act.
+(According to the paragraph 2 Section 3 of Act LIII of 1996 on the Conservation of Nature, the regulations of the Environment Act must be applied in cases which are not regulated in the pre-cited Act but concern nature conservation.
+Considering the above-mentioned, in administrative cases concerning nature conservation civil organizations are entitled to the client status according to the Section 98 paragraph (1) of the Environment Act.
 There is no information yet available on the practical application of the uniformity decision.

-In administrative lawsuits, the right of NGOs to bring action is determined by the client or other participant status filled in the administrative procedure constituting the object of the review, while their right to a court hearing is determined by the peremptory or administrative procedure of the environmental authority.
+In administrative lawsuits, the right of civil organizations to bring action is determined by the client or other participant status filled in the administrative procedure constituting the object of the review, while their right to a court hearing is determined by the peremptory or administrative procedure of the environmental authority.

 The lawful interests necessary for intervention in administrative lawsuits are determined by involvement in the specific impact area and the interest in operation.
-The possibility of intervention does not depend on whether the NGO actually participated in the administrative procedure as a client.
+The possibility of intervention does not depend on whether the civil organization actually participated in the administrative procedure as a client.